 - 1. Quoted prices for similar assets or liabilities in active markets; - 2.
-Quoted prices for identical or similar assets or labilities in inactive markets; - 3.
-Inputs other than quoted prices that are observable for the assets or liability; - 4.
+Quoted prices for identical or similar assets or labilities in inactive markets: - 3.
+Inputs other than quoted prices that are observable for the assets or liability, - 4.
 Inputs that are derived principally from or corroborated by observable market date by correlation or other means.

 Certificates of deposit are recorded at cost, which approximates fair market value using Level 2 inputs.
-The fair value of the School's investments are \$153,889 and \$153,375 as of June 30, 2022 and 2021, respectively.
+The fair value of the School's investments are \$153,889 as of June 30, 2023 and 2022.
 No Level 1 or 3 inputs were available to the School.